openxla/shardy/docs/dialect_agnostic_sharding.md

 ## Interfaces not yet implemented

 In the future, more interfaces and traits will be added to make Shardy more flexible and dialect-agnostic.
+We list them below.

-## Constant splitting
+### Constant splitting

 Most tensor programs in MLIR have one instance of a constant that is reused by whatever op that needs that value.
 This makes sense when the constant needed is the same.
 However, for optimal sharding of a program, we would like to allow